oguimbal/pgsql-ast-parser/readme.md

 ⚠ I strongly recommand NOT using this parser without Typescript.
 It will work, but types are awesome.

-Parse sql to an AST (Abstract Syntax Tree) like this:
+Parse sql to an AST like this:

 ```typescript
 import { parse, Statement } from 'pgsql-ast-parser';